 How Do I Feng Shui My Bedroom for Good Luck?

 Feng shui is the Chinese practice of harnessing positive energy through element balancing, placement, and orientation.

 The goal is to allow wind and water forces to flow freely throughout a space, unencumbered by obstacles that might block or corrupt positive energy flow.

 Bedroom furniture layout is essential in feng shui because it affects the direction your body will face while you sleep, which can influence your health and luck.

 Don’t think of it in terms of energy, but how it affects your emotions.

-You’ll have a better understanding as we go through each rule and explain its rationale.
+You’ll understand better as we go through each rule and explain its rationale.
 It balances the five elements: wood, fire, earth, metal, and water.

 1. Make the bedroom door visible

-This means the door should not be blocked when you are on the bed.
+This means the door should not be blocked when you are in bed.
 Blocking the door is said to block good energy or opportunities from coming into your life.

 You might be wondering which way is best to place your bed in relation to your bedroom door.